DicksonChi/favorite-things/README.md

 This project makes use of the tech stack and more:

 * Python 3.6 - Programming language
-* Django REST framework - REST endpoint
+* Django REST framework - REST API
 * VueJs for the frontend development
 * AWS LAMBDA and s3 bucket
 * Zappa for deployment